 Improvements to Rt.
 51- Reconstruction + Park & Ride Planned

 Reconstruction at Rt.
 51 and Rt.
-88-It's finally happening!
-The $15 million reconstruction of the intersection of Saw Mill Run Blvd and Library Road will begin in spring of 2013 and PennDOT expects to complete the project by fall of 2014.
+88-The $15 million reconstruction of the intersection of Saw Mill Run Blvd and Library Road began in 2013 and PennDOT expects to complete the project by November of 2015.
 The project will make the intersection safer in many respects, improving traffic flow and pedestrian access, as well as addressing flash flooding issues.
 There will be traffic open in each direction on Rt.
 51 during all phases of construction, as well as local road access for adjacent residents.
 Subscribe to our newsletter for ongoing updates.

 Revitalizing our City Parks

 South Pittsburgh is special for so many reasons, and one of my favorites is our plentitude of parks and greenspace.
 Carrick's Phillips Park Community Center underwent a large-scale renovation this year, including a new basketball court floor, a new fitness center with upgraded equipment and the installation of air conditioning!
 City foresters are also removing sick trees in the park and replacing them with new ones.
 A collaboration with a landscape architecture student from the Penn State Center has resulted in a brand new design for the entrance to Phillips Park.
-We have received a commitment from Public Works to move forward with these landscape renovations in 2013.
 Our Phillips Park staff is amazing, and these gym facilities are FREE to the public--call 412-885-7445 for hours and programs.